Unions vow 'bitter resistance' as Volkswagen talks begin

 Volkswagen bosses and workers' representatives started crunch talks Wednesday about the ailing German auto titan's drastic cost-cutting plans, with thousands of staff staging a protest and unions vowing "bitter resistance".

+VW employees, who were bussed in from plants across Germany, carried banners criticising management and created a deafening chorus of whistles to show their disapproval.

-Europe's biggest carmaker shocked employees early this month when it said it was weighing the unprecedented step of closing factories in Germany as well as deep job cuts.
+Europe's biggest carmaker shocked the group's 120,000 employees this month when it said it was weighing the unprecedented step of closing factories in Germany as well as deep job cuts.

-The move has triggered fury from staff representatives, who accuse VW's corporate leaders of mismanaging the 10-brand group and putting profits above building a sustainable future for the manufacturer.
+The move has sparked fury from staff representatives, who accuse VW's corporate leaders of mismanaging the 10-brand group and putting profits above building a sustainable future for the manufacturer.

-The trouble at Volkswagen has come as a heavy blow to Chancellor Olaf Scholz's government at a time the domestic economy is already struggling.
+The trouble at Volkswagen is also a heavy blow to Chancellor Olaf Scholz's government at a time the domestic economy is already struggling.

-After Volkswagen's bombshell announcement, negotiations on a new pay deal were brought forward by a month.
+After Volkswagen's bombshell announcement, negotiations on a new pay deal were brought forward by a month, with talks being held Wednesday at the Herrenhausen Palace in Hanover.

-Ahead of the talks in Hanover, Thorsten Groeger, lead negotiator for union IG Metall, told assembled workers that it was the first time in decades that management was weighing "site closures and mass redundancies".
+Ahead of the talks, Thorsten Groeger, lead negotiator for the IG Metall union, told assembled workers that it was the first time in decades that management was weighing "site closures and mass redundancies".

-He charged that VW's management, which had already moved to axe a decades-old job protection agreement, was seeking to scare staff as they attempt to push through cuts.
+Groeger charged that VW's management, which had already moved to axe a decades-old job protection agreement, was seeking to scare staff as they attempted to push through cuts.

-"Anyone who sows fear and gambles with the future of our colleagues will reap bitter resistance," vowed Groeger.
+"Anyone who sows fear and gambles with the future of our colleagues will reap bitter resistance," Groeger said.
 "You don't build the future with fear -- you destroy it with fear."

+The shock announcement had created a sense of "uncertainty" about the future, Volkswagen worker Diana Hein, 47, told AFP at the demonstration.

+"When they close one factory now, in two or three years it will be the same situation again," said Hein, a union representative at the group's flagship factory in Wolfsburg.

 - 'Serious situation' -